cirosantilli/linux-cheat/ubuntu/apt-get.md

 Keep a list of all PPAs added like this somewhere.

 If you want to uninstall, you will remember the filename to remove.

-##add-apt-repository

-Bad: avoid using it.

-You can also add just the source but not the key with:

-	sudo add-apt-repository -y "deb http://archive.ubuntugames.org ubuntugames main"

-And it will be appended to the `sources.list` directly, which is worse than using a file that is easier to remove!

 #dpkg